metabase/dataset-generator/README.md

 # Dataset Generator

-**Generate high-quality, realistic datasets for analytics, dashboards, demos, and learning.
-Instantly preview, export as CSV or SQL, or analyze your data in Metabase.**
+**Generate high-quality, realistic datasets for demos, learning, and analysis.
+Instantly preview data, export as CSV or SQL, or explore in Metabase.**

 Features:

-- Conversational prompt builder for business/industry, schema, row count, and more
+- Conversational prompt builder: choose business type, schema, row count, and more
-- Instant data preview in the browser
+- Real-time data preview in the browser
-- Export as CSV (single or multi-table zip) or SQL inserts
+- Export as CSV (single file or multi-table ZIP) or as SQL inserts
-- One-click "Explore in Metabase" for instant analytics
+- One-click "Explore in Metabase" for instant analysis

 ## Prerequisites